Renardo13/Cybersecurity/README.md

 ### Projects

 ### Arachnida (Web)

-Introduction to **web pentesting**.
+Introduction to **web scraping**.

-Skills:
+**Skills:**
-- Web application analysis.
+- Extracting and collecting data from web pages
-- Classic vulnerabilities: XSS, SQL/command injection, misconfigurations.
+- Parsing HTML structures and identifying relevant elements
-- Enumeration and light brute-forcing.
+- Managing requests, headers, and session handling **Objective:**
-Objective: Think like an attacker and understand how web apps can be exploited.
+Build a tool capable of automatically retrieving images on the target website.

 ---